Log in

 Register

-Annual Retreat "Sit & Share"
+Annual Retreat & Potluck

 Following our regular meeting and "Show & Tell," we will spend time doing fun fiber things and then enjoy our potluck luncheon.
 Watch this space for more details.